|

 end, and the annexation of the Punjab and the Sind in the

 1850s; these were ceded to the British Raj in 1857.
+National self-awareness began growing

 in British India in the latter stages of the 19th century.